potato-tf/MGE-VScript/README.md

   - If you know github/git, I recommend cloning the repository to this directory so you're always up to date.
 - Alternatively, if you are not using any database integration, you can rename mapspawn.nut to something else and add `script_execute new_filename_here` to your server.cfg

-## Don't pack this into your map
+## ~~Don't pack this into your map~~
-- I generally don't recommend you do this, this will receive live regular updates like a sourcemod plugin, and will conflict with server configs
+- ~~I generally don't recommend you do this, this will receive live regular updates like a sourcemod plugin, and will conflict with server configs~~
-- If you must pack this into your map, you should modify it so it loads in a way that it doesn't override any existing mge scripts on the server
+- If you pack this into your map, you should modify it so it loads in a way that it doesn't override any existing mge scripts on the server

+Striking out this disclaimer because the gamemode is in a fairly stable state currently with many major kinks ironed out.
+That being said, expect this to receive periodic updates and bug fixes.  !ruleset still needs to be fixed up in many places, ultiduo is still not properly tested, and koth still has issues.

 ## Configuration/Modifying game rules
 - Most arena rules can be configured at the top of the `mge/cfg/config.nut` file